 This post tells you how to make Bihar’s pua.
 Pua is sometimes confused with malpua, but the two are not the same.
 Malpua is soaked in sugar syrup post-frying, while pua is not – it has sugar mixed into the batter itself.
 A good pua is thin, crisp when just-fried, and mildly sweet.
-Because puas are dry, and can pass for snacks as well as desserts, they are a popular "take-back-from-home" food for those studying/working away from home.
-And as anyone who has lived in a hostel will testify, dabbas of pua can get licked clean in no time by a horde of hostel-mates ;-)
+Because puas are dry and can pass for snacks as well as desserts, they are a popular "take-back-from-home" food for those studying/working away from home.

 - Maida (refined flour) – 1 cup

 - Sooji (semolina) – 1/4 cup

 - Sugar – 1 cup